-Industry guidelines from FDA and AABB have helped enable the use of pathogen reduction technology (PRT) as an option, in place of certain tests and/or procedures to address residual TTI risk including bacterial contamination, Zika virus, and transfusion-associated graft vs host disease (TA-GVHD).
+Industry guidelines have helped enable the use of pathogen reduction (PR) in place of certain tests and/or procedures.

-Methods required to detect bacteria or use PRT in platelet components
+Methods required to detect bacteria or use PR in platelet components

 |FDA Guidance for Zika:3

-Recommends testing, import or PRT in active Zika areas
+Recommends testing, import or PR in active Zika areas

 |AABB Standard 5.19.2:2

 Policy requires to reduce the risk of CMV

 |INTERCEPT PR demonstrates inactivation of CMV in platelets in PAS-3 with ≥4.9 pfu/mL log reduction.5|

 Methods known to prevent TA-GVHD required; include gamma irradiation or PR